 It's commonplace for you to see people taking their dogs for a walk around your neighborhood.
 But what would you think if you saw a dog being pushed in a stroller?
 You read that right, a stroller!
 Even though it may seem a little strange, there are a growing number of pet parents who are now using strollers to transport their beloved dogs.

 After a long, hard day at work, wouldn't it be a nice stress reliever to get outside and take a walk - ¦with your cat?
 It sounds pretty strange but there are people out there who have a harness and leash made especially for their felines so that they don't miss out on going outside and getting some exercise.

 Moving to a new home can be just as stressful on the family pet as it is on you.
 Have you researched pet friendly hotels for stops along the way?
 Does your pet have a new ID tag?
 Here are some pet travel tips to keep your little friend happy and safe on moving day.

 There are many details to take care of when getting ready for pet travel on an upcoming trip.
 Should I fly or drive with my four-legged friend?
 Are there any pet friendly hotels where we're going?
 Have I packed everything he's going to need?
 It's extremely important that everything is taken care of ahead of time to make sure he has a stress-free adventure.

 Bags packed?
 Check.
 Pet friendly hotels researched and reserved?
 Check.
-Fido's passport ready?
-Wait a minute a passport for your pet?
+Rex's passport ready?
+Wait a minute, a passport for your pet?
 Maybe.
 We know it takes some preparation to travel with your pet, but if you're planning a trip overseas there are some extra bases to cover in order to be ready.

 When planning a trip with your pet that involves air travel, ensuring a happy and safe flying experience for your four-legged flier is your top priority.